zcbtgli/cognitive_tests_group_03/memory_test/README.md

 pip install jupyter_ui_poll

-## If the input box for entering id dosen't show, then re-start cernal and run it again.
+## If the input box for entering id dosen't show, then re-start Kernal and run it again.